epsilonlabs/emc-cameo/README.md

 ## Overall repository structure

+* `bundles`: Eclipse plugin project for the EMC driver.
+* `examples`: example Eclipse projects using the EMC driver.
 * `magicdraw-plugins`: source code for the MagicDraw plugin needed to gain access to MagicDraw/Cameo models.
   * `org.eclipse.epsilon.emc.magicdraw.mdplugin.remote`: the actual MagicDraw plugin, as a plain Java project.
 Implements a remote model access server.
   * `org.eclipse.epsilon.emc.magicdraw.modelapi`: the gRPC client/server stubs for accessing models, as a Maven project.
-* `bundles`: Eclipse plugin project for the EMC driver.
-* `releng`: Eclipse target platform, features, and update site.
+* `releng`: Eclipse target platform, Eclipse features, Eclipse update site, and an Ant-oriented self-contained distribution for users behind corporate firewalls.
 * `tests`: Eclipse fragment projects to test the EMC driver, along with sample MagicDraw models.

-The bundles/releng/tests part is meant to take advantage of [Tycho POM-less builds](https://wiki.eclipse.org/Tycho/pomless) in the future, which take that structure as a convention.

 ## Preparing a development environment